George Milne, 1st Baron Milne: France

-At the outbreak of the First World War in July 1914, Milne was commanding the divisional artillery of 4th Division which formed part of the British Expeditionary Force (BEF) in France.
-He fought on the Marne and the Aisne.
-He joined the general staff of III Corps in January 1915 and, having been promoted to major general on 23 February 1915, was mentioned in despatches for his service during the Second Battle of Ypres.
+At the outbreak of the First World War in late July 1914, Milne was commanding the divisional artillery of the 4th Division which formed part of the British Expeditionary Force and was sent to France in August.
+He commanded the 4th Division's artillery at Le Cateau on 27 August and later on the Marne from 6-9 September and at the First Battle of the Aisne, from 13-20 September, and lastly at the First Battle of Ypres, fought from 3 October until 25 November.

-He was appointed General Officer Commanding (GOC) 27th Division in July 1915.
+He became brigadier general, general staff of III Corps in January 1915 and was promoted to the temporary rank of major general on 18 February.
+Five days later, he became major general, general staff of the Second Army, a post he retained until July.
+He was later mentioned in despatches for his service during the Second Battle of Ypres in April that year.
+He was then appointed general officer commanding of the 27th Division in July, in succession to Major General Thomas Snow, who had also commanded the 4th Division several months earlier.

 Salonika

-Milne was appointed to command XVI Corps in Salonika in January 1916 with orders to oppose Bulgarian advances on the Macedonian front.
-When he succeeded Bryan Mahon as Commander-in-Chief of the British Salonika Army, Milne became overall Commander-in-Chief of British Troops in Macedonia on 9 May 1916.
-As late as 3 June 1916 Milne was ordered by Robertson, now Chief of the Imperial General Staff (CIGS), not to participate in any attack on the Bulgars.
+Milne, promoted to temporary lieutenant-general in December 1915, was appointed to command the newly formed XVI Corps in Salonika in January 1916 with orders to oppose Bulgarian advances on the Macedonian front.

+When he succeeded Lieutenant General Sir Bryan Mahon as commander-in-chief (C-in-C) of the British Salonika Army, Milne became overall C-in-C of British Troops in Macedonia on 9 May 1916.
+As late as 3 June 1916 Milne was ordered by General Sir William Robertson, now Chief of the Imperial General Staff (CIGS) but formerly a classmate at the Staff College almost twenty years earlier, not to participate in any attack on the Bulgars.
 He was awarded the Grand Cross of the Order of the White Eagle (1st Class, with Swords) by the King of Serbia on 1 July 1916.

 The British Government accepted the need to maintain a presence in Salonika to keep the French happy, but Robertson, who often communicated by secret letters and "R" telegrams to generals in the field, privately told Milne that he did not favour offensive operations.
 Milne broadly agreed with Robertson that any attempt to attack across the mountains to cut the Nis-Sofia-Constantinople railway was logistically impractical, although he did stress that his forces must either advance or retreat from the malaria-infested Struma Valley and that the Bulgarians might be beaten if pressed hard.
 On 23 July he was told to "engag(e) the maximum of Bulgar forces" whilst the Romanians mobilised and attacked, followed by secret messages from Robertson that he should "guard against being committed for any serious action" until it was certain that Romania was coming in.
 With Bulgaria seeming close to collapse in October and November 1916, Milne advised Robertson (5 November) that the Germans would do all they could to keep her in the war.